mwclient/mwclient/docs/source/user/connecting.rst

 ``RudolphBot (User:Santa Claus)``.

 Note that MwClient appends its own user agent to the end of your string.
+The final user agent will look like this:

+    >>> site.clients_useragent
+    'MyCoolTool/0.2 (xyz@example.org) mwclient/0.8.0'

 .. _Wikimedia User-Agent policy: https://meta.wikimedia.org/wiki/User-Agent_policy